petr-k/petr-k.github.io/_posts/2019-01-06-kubernetes-tips-and-tricks-part-1-kubectl.md

 nginx-766d958db5-7868d
 ```

-Notice how _":"_ is inserted in the JSONPath expression and then replaced with a
+Notice how _":"_ is inserted between the `range-end` expression and then replaced with a
 newline using `tr` - this is a common pattern to get newlines into the output,
 which enables feeding resulting values into other tools.